quil/quil-templates/cljs/src/leiningen/new/quil_cljs/README.md

-# test-js
+# {{name}}

 A Quil sketch designed to ... well, that part is up to you.

 ## Usage

 Run `lein figwheel` command.
 Wait for a while until you see `Successfully compiled "resources/public/js/main.js"` in your prompt.
 Open [localhost:3449](http://localhost:3449) in your browser.

-Whenever you save your sketch the browser will automatically refresh.
+You can use this while developing your sketch.
+Whenever you save your source files the browser will automatically refresh everything, providing you with quick feedback.
 For more information about Figwheel, check the [Figwheel repository on GitHub](https://github.com/bhauman/lein-figwheel).

+## Publishing your sketch

+Before you publish your sketch, run `lein cljsbuild once optimized`.
+This will compile your code and run Google Closure Compiler with advanced optimizations.
+Take `resources/public/index.html` and `resources/public/js/main.js` and upload them to server of your choice.

 ## License